AGT-Kulak/Counterexamples-Faudree-Schelp/README.md

 # Counterexamles-to-a-conjecture-of-Faudree-and-Schelp
-A repository to maintian the code used to find new counterexamples to a conjecture by Faudree and Schelp.
+A repository to maintain the code used to find new counterexamples to a conjecture by Faudree and Schelp.

 The latest version of this program can be obtained from <https://github.com/AGT-Kulak/Counterexamples-Faudree-Schelp.git>.